bardend/DNS-CPP/README.md

 # DNS

-In this project we created a program that changes the operating system's default **systemd-resolved** to our **DNS** implementation.
+In this project, I run the **DNS server** in a Docker container, so I modify my OS (Linux) systemd-resolver for localhost loopback and send the DNS query to the container and resolves this.

 ## Configuration

 Here I only explain how the configuration work, **I recommend just only reading and understanding, because in running I automate this and you will simple execute it with a few commands**.

-In modern Linux systems `/etc/resolv.conf` often points to 127.0.0.53, and this is a simbolic link
+In modern Linux systems `/etc/resolv.conf` often points to 127.0.0.53, and this is a symbolic link .

 ```bash
 ls -l /etc/resolv.conf